Woodse07/Software-Engineering-CS3012-/Measuring_engineering/README.md

-Never tried LaTex before so thought I'd give it a go.
+Never tried LaTeX before so thought I'd give it a go.